MicrosoftDocs/azure-docs/articles/healthcare-apis/fhir/selectable-search-parameters.md

 ## Get the status of search parameters
 An API endpoint (‘$status’) is provided to view the status of search parameters.

-There are four statuses in the response:
+There are four statuses for the response:

 | Status | Description |
 | --- | --- |